Hilary Duff Sticks Her Tongue Out & Shares A Silly Selfie On Instagram

 She paired the casual selfie with a caption in which she spilled out a bunch of the things on her mind and the tasks she had accomplished that day, sharing the glimpse into her daily life with her eager followers.

-Her fans absolutely loved the update, and the post received over 50,300 likes within just 33 minutes, including a like from fellow actress and singer Mandy Moore, who is also currently pregnant.
+Hillary's fans absolutely loved the update, and the post received over 50,300 likes within just 33 minutes, including one from fellow actress and singer Mandy Moore, who is also currently pregnant.
 The post also racked up 454 comments in the same brief time span.

 "We love a hilary duff stream of consciousness moment. a true poet," one fan wrote, referencing the caption.